 Many more flights carrying British nationals to take off from Sudan, says Sunak

-The first plane carrying UK nationals took off from the conflict-torn nation on Tuesday.
+The first plane evacuating UK nationals from the conflict-torn nation landed in Cyprus on Tuesday evening.

-“Many more” flights carrying British nationals will leave Sudan into tomorrow, Rishi Sunak has said, after the first plane took off from the conflict-torn nation on Tuesday.
+“Many more” flights carrying British nationals will leave Sudan into tomorrow, Rishi Sunak said as the first civilian evacuation plane out of conflict-torn Khartoum landed in Cyprus.

-The Prime Minister said “over a thousand” UK citizens in Sudan have been contacted about evacuation plans, with officials from the Foreign, Commonwealth & Development Office (FCDO) having spoken to hundreds directly already.
+The Prime Minister said “over a thousand” UK citizens in Sudan have been contacted about extraction plans, with officials from the Foreign, Commonwealth & Development Office (FCDO) speaking to hundreds directly already.

-The first departure took place from the Wadi Saeedna site, headed for RAF Akrotiri in Cyprus, Mr Sunak’s official spokesman confirmed.

-Speaking at the FCDO’s crisis hub in central London, the Prime Minister told broadcasters: “The first flight has taken everybody that was there at the airfield and could be processed.
+Speaking at the FCDO’s crisis hub in central London, Mr Sunak told broadcasters: “The first flight has taken everybody that was there at the airfield and could be processed.

 “We actually have two more flights this evening, and then many more into tomorrow, which will be able to evacuate several hundred people if they can make their way to the airfield.”